An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Besov and H o lder--Besov Spaces

-\end{proof} } We regularly work in a scale of interpolation spaces which relate temporal and spatial regularity and are suitable for solutions to parabolic PDE. \begin{definition}[Interpolation spaces] Let $T>0$, $\eta\geq0$, $\alpha\in\mbR$ and $\kappa\in (0,1)$.
+hence $u\in\mcB_{p,\infty}^{\alpha}(\mbT^{d})$ by Lemma~\ref{lem:Besov_separable}.
+This yields the claim. \end{proof} \end{details} We regularly work in a scale of interpolation spaces which relate temporal and spatial regularity and are suitable for solutions to parabolic PDEs. \begin{definition}[Interpolation spaces] Let $T>0$, $\eta\geq0$, $\alpha\in\mbR$ and $\kappa\in(0,1]$.
 We define the norm